mila0411/ChordalRing/Datasets/README.md

 Datasets of Optimal Chordal Ring networks

-The datasets are lists of Optimal Chordal Ring Networks (Graphs) of the form C(N;1,-1,s) with the minimum diameter for different number of nodes : where file chord-opt-X1-X2.csv is a list of graphs with X1-X2 thousands of nodes
+The datasets are lists of Optimal Chordal Ring Networks (Graphs) of the form C(N;1,-1,s) with the minimum diameter for different number of nodes : where file chord-opt-X1-X2.csv is a list of graphs with X1-X2 nodes (until 60118 nodes)

 CSV files format: